 Once you’ve established your ideal employer, start thinking how they’re challenged finding people like you.
 Then consider what they need in relation to your skills and expertise.
 Is there anything your ideal employer struggles with?
 Could you add innovation to their work process?
 Find the answers and you’ll be more desirable.

 3. Build your story

 Now build a story that shows your passion about your targeted company and their work – and how your experience intersects with their needs.
 Your story is an integral part of your job search because it shows people who you are.
-I wrote about this at length in last week’s article and shared my Story Building tool.
-You can download it here and get started.

 Using your story as your resume’s foundation helps pinpoint your most relevant skills and experience.
 It guides you in communicating the selling points necessary in getting the job you want.